Tundroid/alx-system_engineering-devops/0x00-shell_basics/README.md

 | 18.
 Life is a series of commas, not periods | [103-commas](103-commas) | Lists all the files and directories of the current directory, separated by commas (`,`).<br>- Directory names end with a slash (`/`)<br>- Files and directories starting with a dot (`.`) are listed<br>- The listing is alpha ordered, except for the directories `.` and `..` which are listed at the very beginning<br>- Only digits and letters are used to sort; Digits come first<br>- The listing ends with a new line |
 | 19.
 File type: School | [school.mgc](school.mgc)<br>[school](school)<br>[19-create_magic_file](19-create_magic_file) | Creates a magic file `school.mgc` (by compiling `school` file) that can be used with the command `file` to detect `School` data files. `School` data files always contain the string `SCHOOL` at offset 0. |

+## Help

+Execute `./19-create_magic_file` on your environment just to be sure to have the correct working version of `school.mgc` for you.

 ## Authors

 Felix Kimbu